 Security Assessment Overview

 In Phase 3, a detailed security assessment is performed to gauge your system's defense level.
-This phase is vital for obtaining a FedRAMP Ready Determination, ensuring all standards are strictly adhered to.
+This phase is vital for obtaining a FedRAMP Ready Determination, ensuring all standards are addressed beyond what a boilerplate checklist might identify.
 The evaluation process is comprehensive, covering readiness checks and extensive security audits, including penetration testing.
 Here's a breakdown of the essential steps in this phase.

 Stages of Security Assessment